geltz/geltz.github.io/README.md

-metadata viewer
+metadata viewer for images and loras
-- stealth png info
-- lora headers